Important Steps To Take Before Looking For A Home To Purchase

 Buying a home is one of the most important financial decisions you will make.
 It is exciting and hard not to rush into it.
-Before starting to actively look for a home to purchase, you should consider the following steps so you will not waste time and energy later.
+Before actively starting the home buying process, you should consider the following steps so you will not waste time and energy later.

-- Obtain a prequalification or preapproval letter.
-A prequalification or preapproval letter is a document from a lender stating that the lender is tentatively willing to loan funds to you, up to a certain loan amount.
+A pre-qualification or pre-approval letter is a document from a lender stating that the lender is tentatively willing to loan funds to you, up to a certain loan amount.
 This document is based on certain assumptions and it is not a guaranteed loan offer.
 Nevertheless, it lets the seller know that you have talked to a lender and may be able to get financing.
-Note that Sellers frequently require a buyer to provide a prequalification or preapproval letter before accepting an offer on a house.
+Note that Sellers frequently require a buyer to provide a pre-qualification or pre-approval letter before accepting an offer on a house.